 I have made no secret of my love of the National Trust.
-I spent my childhood weekends visiting varying NT places and I knew it was something I wanted to do with my own children.
+I spent my childhood weekends having days out at varying NT places and I knew it was something I wanted to do with my own children.

 We’ve been members for a few years now, and to us it’s a complete no-brainer as to whether we renew our membership each year.
 Annual prices start at £69 for an indiviual adult, £114 for a joint membership, and £120 for families.
 The family membership is fantastic value.
 It includes two adults, plus up to ten children up to age 17.
 Plus under 5’s are free!